ralekna/oop_javascript/slideshow/slides/classes.md

 --

-But it can't refer to itself because it is dead immediately.
+But it can't refer to itself because it is dead (returned) immediately.

 ```javascript
 function myFunction() {